Having a Surgery or a Procedure at the Hospital during COVID-19? Please click here.

 For inpatients who are confirmed COVID negative

-Patients or substitute decision makers may appoint one designated care partner per day.
+Patients or substitute decision makers may appoint one designated care partner for the duration of their stay.
 If unsure of the patient’s COVID status, please connect with the patient’s unit by calling switchboard at 519 822 5350.

 Please enter and exit through our main entrance 24/7